matty271828/deployments/README.md

 - **Unified Billing**: All payments in one Stripe dashboard
 - **Cost Effective**: No need for multiple Stripe accounts
 - **Easy Scaling**: Add new domains without additional Stripe setup
+- **Domain-Specific Pricing**: Each domain can have its own product/price configuration

 ### Note on Subscription Status